Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/docs/RaspberryPi.md

 ## Overview

-This readme describes how to run the C++ client on a Linux OS.
-In our example we are using Ubuntu 20.04 LTS on a [Raspberry Pi](https://www.raspberrypi.org/).
+This readme describes how to run the C++ client on a ARM32 Linux OS, it uses Ubuntu 20.04 LTS on a [Raspberry Pi 3 or 4](https://www.raspberrypi.org/).

+Note: [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) is not currently supported.

 ## SSH Clients